raajprakash/Sentiment_Analysis/README.md

 # Overview

-This is the code for on Sentiment Analysis over Twitter.
+This is the code for on Sentiment Analysis over Twitter using Vader